|Role||Name||Email Address||Telephone Number|

 To ensure that the Health and Safety policy, organisation arrangements and procedures as they relate to areas, activities and personnel under your control are understood, implemented and monitored.

-To provide vision and leadership to staff within the Finance and Administration team, ensuring that effective systems are in place for workload allocation and management, the application of the Town Council’s policies and procedures, including those relating to equality, supervision and appraisal (in conjunction with the Town Clerk) and all aspects of their performance, personal development, health and welfare.
+To provide vision and leadership to staff within the Finance and Administration team, ensuring that effective systems are in place for workload allocation and management, the application of the Town Council’s policies and procedures, including those relating to equality, supervision and appraisal and all aspects of their performance, personal development, health and welfare.

 To manage a designated budget (as required) ensuring that the Service achieves value for money in all circumstances through the monitoring and control of expenditure and the early identification of any financial irregularity.